 One thing to note when decorating anything for a certain season; try to keep consistent with a simple color scheme.

-This year, in most of my FALL TABLESCAPES or FALL DECOR, I’ve stayed with a color scheme of green (mainly greenery), brown (neutrals with wood) and a touch of white or blue.
+This year, in most of my fall decor, I’ve stayed with a color scheme of green (mainly greenery), brown (neutrals with wood) and a touch of white or blue.

 This really creates a cohesive and eye pleasing environment.

 My last piece of fall inspiration is my entryway.
 You can see a full post on how I transformed this space (and how you can too) here.
 I wanted to show you this space, because I believe it encompasses all the elements you need to create a warm and inviting space, especially for the fall and winter months.

 A few must-have pieces that created a warm environment for this space included a cozy throw, some fall greenery, and a pillow.
 It’s funny how any space can be completely transformed by throwing a blanket and some throw pillows on it.
 Give it a try and let me know what you think.

 Elements that create an inviting fall decorated home

 - decorative signs